Skip to main content

 Arguments and Route Creation

 At this point in the lifecycle, the user has created a CLI command with all of the data they wish to include in their query.
 A client.Context exists to assist in the rest of the MyQuery's journey.
-Now, the next step is to parse the command or request, extract the arguments, and encode everything.
+Now, the next steps are to parse the command or request, extract the arguments, and encode everything.
 These steps all happen on the user side within the interface they are interacting with.

 Encoding